Jokymon/forth-vm-sim/doc/virtual_machine.rst

 the content of register ``%acc1`` is stored in the memory location specified by the ``%dsp`` register.
 After storing the value, the value of the ``%dsp`` register is incremented by ``4`` to point to the next word in memory.
 These registers are meant for pushing register values onto stacks and popping them again.
+When Using the byte sized variant of these instructions, the registers for accessing the memory are only incremented or decremented by 1.

 For the third type of move operations, only the ``%acc1`` and ``%acc2`` registers can be used.
-It allows for storing immediate 32-bit values into the register.
+It allows for loading immediate 32-bit values into the registers.
 For example in the following instruction

 .. code-block::